SpagAachen/Ballz/README.md

 #### Prerequisits:
 You need to have the "Monogame Content Pipeline" installed as well as an IDE that supports MonoGame.

 On Windows you may use Visualstudio or MonoDevelop both with the MonoGame Addin installed.
+(However we are using C# 6.0 so you need Visualstudio 2015 or newer)

 On Linux you should use MonoDevelop with the MonoGame Addin in combination with Mono-4.0 or higher.